plumberz/plumberz.github.io/README.md

 The result where good, it kept the pace of **yes**, but this time the low rate inputs were the problem.
 The triggering of the window was achieved by taking the time before receiving a new input and checking after having received it, if the desired time from the last triggering had passed.
 Clearly this approach brought to the thread indefinitely waiting for a new input and never be able to yield downward even if the window should have been triggered.
 This problem arose because we were checking the time at each new tuple and we were not able to trigger it from the outside, but we were still able to use the component as a Pipe and connect it to following Proxies.

 These considerations brought to the [third version](code/wordcount_flink_v2.hs), in which thanks to the use of [MVars](https://hackage.haskell.org/package/base-4.10.1.0/docs/Control-Concurrent-MVar.html) we separated the timer from the counter in two different threads, so that every time the timer is triggered, the timer prints the map contained in the shared MVar and resets it.
 Being the main thread the one awaiting for inputs and the timer's secondary thread not a Pipe, we didn't manage to yield downstream the result of the counting allowing it to be used for further computation, breaking this way the composability at the core of the library.
 Has to be said that in the same way as we did, the function _fold_ in the Prelude of Pipes does not produce a Pipe and cannot be further composed, so it seems to be accepted this sort of behavior, even if it doesn't fit well in the framework of the usual stream processing definition.

+## Conclusions

+In the end, with respect to the initial question we where trying to investigate, so whether or not the stream programming paradigm of the two libraries we have taken in consideration could easily be adapted to perform stream computing tasks, given their current implementations, the answer we can give is "not so easily".
+The semantic of stream processing as in the aforementioned distributed frameworks is hard to implement in these libraries and often a question of tradeoffs one is willing to accept.
+Hint of this difficulty is the great complexity of such systems that obviously surpass the complexity of a simple library as the ones we've taken in consideration.
+For sure the programming paradigm this kind of libraries offer is quite similar to the ones offered by the API of the various stream engine or big data framework nowadays, but the underlying architecture of these two libraries has been thought much more for batch jobs than for streaming ones and so the concept of time is completely missing and difficult to plug in, the main focus is on memory usage and single thread performance and not concurrency, even when specific libraries built on top of these exists as for pipes.